How can big data make a big difference to your performance?

 Being able to ask why, rather than spending more time demanding to know more, is likely to deliver genuine insights that can be acted upon,” says Short.
 There is, he admits, a risk that “C-level execs scream for more data, seeing it as a panacea.
 Showing them that not all data is business-critical – some is utterly useless – can be difficult.”

 Yet when the relevant data has been defined, managers and experts must feel free to mine it for value.
 Svinos says: “Often the real value comes when you combine different data sets.
 Let’s say, for example, that you are a supermarket that is branching out into insurance.
 If you found a data set that told you an applicant regularly filled their car up at 3am at a downtown gas station, that would affect how you handle their application.
 The key is developing an understanding as to which relationships between data and data sets are important.”

-Hiring data scientists and investing in software do not, by themselves, create an information-led organization.
+Hiring data scientists and investing in software do not, by themselves, create an information-led organisation.
 You also need a new attitude towards IT.
 Many managers at retailers perceive IT as a back-office function – in other words, a large cost center – whereas with big data, it needs to become the engine of business growth.

 Trial, error and strategy